desktop/desktop/.github/ISSUE_TEMPLATE.md

 ### How often does this issue occur?
 <!-- `Sometimes`, `Most of the time`, or `Every time` -->

 ## Additional Information
 <!--
 Place any additional information, configuration, or data that might be necessary to reproduce the issue **below** this comment.

+If you have screen shots or gifs that visualize the issue please include them.

 If the issue involves a specific public repository, including the information about it will make it easier to recreate the issue.

 If you are dealing with a performance issue or regression, attaching a Timeline profile of the task will help the developers understand the runtime behavior of the application on your machine. https://github.com/desktop/desktop/blob/master/docs/contributing/timeline-profile.md -->

 ### Logs
 <!--